 Let’s suppose you’re buying widgets from your supplier for $1,000 a widget.
 You buy upwards of 500 widgets a year or the equivalent of $500,000 of product a year.
 You’re hoping to negotiate the amount per widget down from $1,000 per unit to $950 a unit, which would represent a savings of $25,000 a year.

 You’re also not that pleased with some of the other terms outside of pricing.
 So that needs to be renegotiated, too.
 For example, you’re hoping to improve the delivery timeframe from 6 to 3 days and the payment terms from net 30 to net 60 days.

 If Zack starts the negotiations without knowing who the alternate suppliers are, and at what price and terms he can buy the product for, then he will be at a disadvantage when he begins the negotiations.

 On the other hand, if Zack knows that there’s a supplier who is willing to offer the product for $930 a unit with a 3 day delivery commitment and payment terms of net 60 days, then he’s in a very strong position before he begins the negotiation, and he’s now established a new bottom line.

-Let’s say, on the other hand, that he’s found out that the best alternate supplier can provide him with the product at $1,050 per unit with a 10-day delivery, then he’s going to be in a very different position when he begins the negotiations.
+Let’s say, on the other hand, that he’s found out that the best alternative supplier can provide him with the product at $1,050 per unit with 10-day delivery, then he’s going to be in a very different position when he begins the negotiations.

 Armed with enough research, Zack is now ready to enter the negotiations.
 He knows that he’s hoping to drive some major concessions from his supplier and understands the consequence of not coming to a new agreement with his supplier.